What Is The Meaning of Remorse?

-The differences between regret and remorse are important, because the language, tone, content and approach we use for an apology should be appropriately tailored to the relevant action or consequence.
+The differences between remorse and regret are important, because the language, tone, content and approach we use for an apology should be appropriately tailored to the relevant action or consequence.

-cancelling the flight due to bad weather).
-Regrets typically focus on relatively minor adjustments to standard operating procedures and rarely produce major changes.
+Regret for the consequences of a rational decision require perfect apologies that express compassion for the person who suffered the effects of the decision (e.g. cancelling the flight due to bad weather).
+Regret typically focuses on relatively minor adjustments to standard operating procedures and rarely produce major changes.

 On the other hand, expressing remorse and genuine sorrow for the pain caused by the wrong decisions we've made usually involves some form of internal change, personal improvement/development or self-learning.

 Remorse is driven by feelings of shame or humiliation and is far more personal in nature, often requiring apologies that include some promise or clear commitment to change something within us.

 It's very important to avoid mixing strategies and to take the time to craft an appropriate apology that addresses the right problem.
 The biggest mistake made by many compulsive apologizers is the tendency to apply remorse strategies for situations that call for expressions of sincere regret.

 Consider, for example, the negative ripple effects of a correct decision to cancel a flight because of bad weather.
-The effects are often compounded by a series of follow-on actions and consequences that were more intentional and avoidablefor example, an angry and dismissive ticket agent responding to yet another angry customer demanding a seat on the next available flight out.
+The effects are often compounded by a series of follow-on actions and consequences that were more intentional and avoidable—for example, an angry and dismissive ticket agent responding to yet another angry customer demanding a seat on the next available flight out.

-The point is that in many business settings apologies to customers should be designed to pre-empt complaints by focusing on remorse rather than regret.
+The point is that in many business setting apologies to customers should be designed to pre-empt complaints by focusing on remorse rather than regret.

 Apologies for an inconvenience, while appropriate, may not be as effective as an apology that not only accepts responsibility but expresses both of these sentiments for the terrible experience the customers have been through.

 Acknowledging rather than dismissing these feelings and the anguish and time commitment of having to reschedule plans is essential for a perfect apology in these cases.
 Even if the consequences are completely out of the control of the company, and even if the decision was the right one, an apology that acknowledges the pain and accepts the need to deal with these issues will go a long way toward sustaining customer loyalty and satisfaction.